openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

           Video Codec Support in Chrome](http://blog.chromium.org/2011/01/html-video-codec-support-in-chrome.html)
       **

-The webâ€™s open and community-driven development model is a key factor in its rapid
+The web’s open and community-driven development model is a key factor in its rapid
         evolution and ubiquitous adoption.
 The [WebM
           Project](http://www.webmproject.org/) was [launched](http://blog.webmproject.org/2010/05/introducing-webm-open-web-media-project.html) last year to bring an open, world-class video codec to the web.
-Since the launch, weâ€™ve seen first-hand the benefits of an open development model: (...)
+Since the launch, we’ve seen first-hand the benefits of an open development model: (...)

 ### Reports